HTLC explained

 | Cutoff date | The settlement is still before its cutoff date |

-| Auto-execute | If enabled, the settlement executes after the secret is accepted |
+| Auto-execute | If enabled, the settlement executes after the platform accepts the secret |

 The XvP create API accepts either a raw secret or a precomputed hashlock for cross-chain flows.
 The hashlock must be a `0x`-prefixed 32-byte hex string.
 Local-only settlements do not require a hashlock.